Filtered ships by star rating: Specialty. Go back

 S/V ‘Rembrandt Van Rijn’ was built as a herring lugger early last century.
 The vessel was rebuilt as a three-mast passenger sailing schooner in he Netherlands in 1994 and sailed in Spitsbergen (1994 – 1996) and in Galápagos (1998 - 2001).
 The vessel underwent a complete rebuilding and refurbishment program until 2011.
 The communication and navigation equipment has been completely renewed according to the latest SOLAS regulations.
 The Rembrandt van Rijn measures 56 meters in length (168 ft.), 7 meters in width and has a draft of 2,5 meters.
 The maximum speed on engines is 9 knots.
 It has an experienced crew of 7 persons on board including 2 tour guides.
 The ship is well suited for expedition cruising among small islands and offer good open deck viewing areas, also when under sail.
 The 2 inflatable rubber crafts (zodiacs) enable landing and wildlife viewing opportunities in otherwise inaccessible areas.
 Ice class: The s/v Rembrandt van Rijn has no ice class.
 During her refit, the bow of the vessel was enforced and is therefore suitable to sail in the Greenlandic waters.

-In July 2018, Hurtigruten will add a brand new ship to its fleet: the MS Roald Amundsen.
+In 2019, Hurtigruten added a brand new ship to its fleet: the MS Roald Amundsen.
 The state of the art vessel features new and environmentally sustainable hybrid technology that will reduce fuel consumption and show the world that hybrid propulsion on large ships is possible.
 MS Roald Amundsen is the first of two hybrid ships Hurtigruten will add to its fleet over the next few years, cutting emissions by sailing with electrical propulsion.
 Hybrid technology, combined with the advanced construction of the hull and effective use of electricity on board will reduce fuel consumption and CO2-emissions on the ships by 20 percent.
 The build of these two ships represents the largest single investment in the history of Hurtigruten.
 The future of shipping will be silent and emission free.
 MS Roald Amundsen will lead the way towards an even more sustainable way of traveling.
 Sailing on electrical power is not only a great benefit for the environment, but it will also enhance the impact of experiencing nature for the guests.
 The ship will be specially constructed for voyages in polar waters and serve as a comfortable basecamp at sea – bringing adventurers from all over the world to the most spectacular destinations in the most sustainable way.

 The ambience aboard the 86-guest Safari Endeavour is casual elegance with a full menu of upscale amenities.
 Its new design is exquisitely appointed with features such as an intimate Wine Bar and spa area including two hot tubs, sauna, fitness equipment, yoga classes, and massage suite (complete with a complimentary massage.)
 The Safari Endeavour's three decks provide ample outside viewing opportunities and relaxing public spaces for gathering with new found friends.
 The EZ Dock launch platform makes launching a kayak or stand-up paddle board and boarding a skiff easy.
 Onboard adventure equipment includes kayaks and stand-up paddle boards; inflatable skiffs; hiking poles; yoga mats; and hydrophones for listening to below surface sounds.
 There are five stateroom categories aboard the Safari Endeavour: Master; Commander; Captain; Admiral; and Commodore Suite.
 Depending on the category, singles, doubles or triples can be accommodated.